 Social Determinants of Health Symposium

 Established in 2012 by the Johns Hopkins Office of the Provost and Urban Health Institute, the Social Determinants of Health Symposium convenes on annual basis to examine the root causes of health inequalities in Baltimore and to identify evidence-based strategies that have been effective locally and nationally.
-For one day researchers, political and religious leaders, community members, faculty, and students from across Baltimore come together to discuss how we can improve the health and well-being of our communities.
+Researchers, political and religious leaders, community members, faculty, and students from across Baltimore come together to discuss how we can improve the health and well-being of our communities.